15 Bodybuilding Breakfast Ideas (For Bulking or Cutting)

 Increasing your protein intake while doing a plant-based diet might be challenging.
 A vegan tofu scramble can help you achieve your necessary protein requirements without relying on protein powders.

-One of the common problems in a plant-based diet is that plant protein doesn’t have all the amino acids your body needs.
 Protein is composed of amino acids.
 Some are produced by the body (nonessential), while others need to be obtained from the diet (essential).

 The benefit of tofu is that it is a plant source since it has all the amino acids that your body needs.

-The combination of spices (turmeric, black peppers, cumin, and coriander) has strong antioxidant properties that help reduce inflammation in your body.
 This means that this recipe will give you the necessary protein, but it will also make sure that you have better muscle recovery due to its anti-inflammatory properties.

 It might be low in calories compared to what a bodybuilder might need, but you can make the adjustments necessary by adding carb sources like quinoa, sweet potatoes, or rice.